We foster a strategic, future-oriented and anticipatory culture in the EU policymaking process.

 Megatrends are long-term driving forces that are observable now and will most likely have significant influence on the future.
 The JRC monitors the development of 14 megatrends relevant for the future of the EU.
 We have developed a tailored workshop for policy engagement and megatrend analysis that uses them.
 See Megatrends Engagement Tools from the link below towards the end of the page.

-There is a growing impact of technology and digital connectivity on how we live, from how we socialize and work, to production and governance.
+There is a growing impact of technology and digital connectivity on how we live, including how we communicate, socialize, work, produce and govern.

 Demand for water, food, energy, land and minerals is rising substantially, making natural resources increasingly scarce and more expensive.